 is due upon completion of the installation.

-by the Water Division of the Cromwell Fire District are subject to a Service Inspection Fee of $50 per service.
-An
+the Water Division of the Cromwell Fire District are subject to a Service Inspection Fee of $50 per service.
+An additional

-additional fee of $50 per inspection will be charged for any re-inspections after the first two visits.
-Overtime
+fee of $50 per inspection will be charged for any re-inspections after the first two visits.
+Overtime inspections

-inspections shall be subject to a Service Inspection Fee of $200 and a re-inspection fee of $200.
-These charges are
+shall be subject to a Service Inspection Fee of $200 and a re-inspection fee of $200.
+These charges are due at the

 Pool Filling Charges :